Kareem-AEz/shunk/README.md

 2. Players can "Hold" their current score and add it to their total score.
 3. If a player rolls a 1, their current score for that turn is lost, and the turn passes to the opponent.
 4. The first player to reach 100 points wins and triggers a confetti celebration!

+## Edge Case Handling
+- **Error Animations**: If a player tries to take action outside the normal flow of the game, such as rolling the dice before the game starts or after it ends, a subtle shake animation is triggered to signal the error and provide feedback without interrupting the flow of the game.
+- **Interactive Feedback**: Clear visual cues ensure players are always aware of their actions, whether it's banking points, rolling a 1, or winning the game.

 ## Credits 🙌
 - The flat shadow effect was inspired by [Hot Page](https://hot.page).